Jedzia/Humbug/docs/DependenciesOverview.md

 	none

-	# HumbugGLShared #
+	# HumbugShared #
-HumbugGL Shared Library
+Humbug Shared Library

-Types that are specific for HumbugGL, like game objects or the virtual file system.
+Types that are specific for Humbug, like game objects or the virtual file system.

 ## Dependencies ##